 Use our trip calculator to build a realistic budget for your Tokyo adventure — tailored to your travel style and the experiences you care about most.

-Calculate My Tokyo Budget
+Calculate My Exact Tokyo Budget